Martinsjsu/Starbuck_Promotion_Data_Analysis/README.md

 ## Results
 The initial two questions were anwserd in different plots and tables with the suggestion for Starbucks.
 Detailed discussion **blog is [here](https://medium.com/@quanye003/two-things-starbucks-wished-to-know-before-they-send-the-promotion-offers-out-36aceec102b4).**

+## Future Improvement
+This project is mainly research on the customers who viewed and completed offers.
+The future improvement could be research on the customers who did not react to those offers and find why.